-having an exemption from or an adjustment of educational activities requiring student attendance.
-In this case, a task may be imposed instead or the educational activity may be organised at a different time within the same academic year for this student; having one or several examinations rescheduled to a different time in the same academic year and, if necessary, with a different evaluation method, but an examiner cannot be required to provide more than one alternative time slot per student; being provided with an alternative time slot for feedback.
+- having an exemption from or an adjustment of educational activities requiring student attendance.
+In this case, a task may be imposed instead or the educational activity may be organised at a different time within the same academic year for this student; - having one or several evaluations rescheduled to a different time in the same academic year and; - being provided with an alternative time slot for feedback.